oleganza/CoreBitcoin/GLOSSARY.md

 ### Coinbase

 An input script of a transaction that generates new bitcoins.
 Or a name of that transaction itself ("coinbase transaction").
 Coinbase transaction does not spend any existing transactions, but contains exactly one input which may contain any data in its script. *Genesis block* transaction contains a reference to The Times article from January 3rd 2009 to prove that more blocks were not created before that date.
 Some *mining pools* put their names in the coinbase transactions (so everyone can estimate how much *hashrate* each pool produces).

-Coinbase is also used to vote on protocol change (e.g. *P2SH*).
+Coinbase is also used to vote on a protocol change (e.g. *P2SH*).
 Miners vote by putting some agreed-upon marker in the coinbase to see how many support the change.
 If a majority of miners support it and expect non-mining users to accept it, then they simply start enforcing new rule.
 Minority then should either continue with a forked blockchain (thus producing an *altcoin*) or accept new rule.

 ### Coinbase.com